sitmun/sitmun-application-stack/README.md

 # SITMUN Application Stack

-The **SITMUN Application Stack** is an example of how to deploy SITMUN as a multi-container application.
-It is designed to work in development and testing environments.
+The **SITMUN Application Stack** is an example of how to deploy SITMUN as a multi-container application, designed to work in development and testing environments.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- You have a `Windows/Linux/Mac` machine.
+- A `Windows/Linux/Mac` machine.
-- You have installed the latest version of [Docker CE](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/), or [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+- Installed the latest version of [Docker CE](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/), or [Docker Desktop](https://www.docker.com/products/docker-desktop/).
   Docker CE is fully open-source, while Docker Desktop is a commercial product.
-- You have installed [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.
+- Installed [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your machine.
-- You have a GitHub account to [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
-- You have a basic understanding of Docker, Docker Compose, and Git.
+- Basic understanding of Docker, Docker Compose, and Git.
-- You have internet access on your machine to pull Docker images and Git repositories.
+- Internet access to pull Docker images and Git repositories.

 ## Installing SITMUN Application Stack